Abdisalam Hadliye: Central Bank of Somalia

 In July 2013, the UN Monitoring Group on Somalia and Eritrea (SEMG) alleged that 80 percent of withdrawals from the Central Bank of Somalia were made for private purposes.
 While acknowledging that the new national leadership presented an opportunity for change, the panel also suggested that the Bank was operating as a patronage system for government officials.
-The report alleged that Omer was at the center of the purported irregularities, arguing that he made all banking decisions in the absence of a board and that the Bank was not subject to the legislature or government oversight institutions.
-Omer described the charges as an attempt to discredit the nation's budding financial institutions and him personally as the new Governor of the Central Bank, and called for an audit by Transparency International.
+The report alleged that Omer Hadliye was at the center of the purported irregularities, arguing that he made all banking decisions in the absence of a board and that the Bank was not subject to the legislature or government oversight institutions.
+Omer Hadliye described the charges as an attempt to discredit the nation's budding financial institutions and him personally as the new Governor of the Central Bank, and called for an audit by Transparency International.
 Additionally, he indicated that most of the funds that the panel alleged were missing had been deposited in a Finance Ministry account at the Central Bank, while the rest had been deposited in an account that a former prime minister had established for regional relations.
-According to Omer, the bank deposits had been made with the assistance and signatures of PricewaterhouseCoopers (PWC) representatives.
+According to Omer Hadliye, the bank deposits had been made with the assistance and signatures of PricewaterhouseCoopers (PWC) representatives.
 The president's office concurrently issued a statement rejecting the allegations, indicating that they dated from a previous administration.
 Shortly afterwards, the Somali authorities hired forensic accountants from FTI Consulting, Inc. and a legal team from the US firm Shulman, Rogers, Gandal, Pordy & Ecker, PA to investigate the charges.
 In September 2013, the Somali government announced that the auditors had found that the methodology and conclusions of the SEMG report's Annex 5.2 were "deeply flawed and entirely unreliable."
 The auditing firms consequently recommended the removal of the section of the SEMG's report containing corruption allegations.
 They also requested that the United Nations Security Council publicly sanction the SEMG for failing to adhere to and apply the UN's internal fact-finding standards.

-Omer was shocked by the allegations.
+Hadliye was shocked by the allegations.
 He recalls his past job in Washington and how he typically was the one calling out financial mismanagement.
 "I don't know if anybody knows the magnitude of problems at D.C. public schools.
 It's mind-boggling," he told The Washington Post in 2007, after he had been named chief business operations officer.

 "He denies the U.N. monitoring group's claim that the central bank funds went missing at all, but particularly on his watch."

 "During the period they claim funds were missing, I was not the governor and I was not part of the government," he said in an interview.

-On 13 September 2013, Omer resigned as governor of the Central Bank of Somalia a few hours after the presidential office informed him that changes would be made at the institution.
+On 13 September 2013, Omer Hadliye resigned as governor of the Central Bank of Somalia a few hours after the presidential office informed him that changes would be made at the institution.
 He was succeeded at the position by Yussur A.F.
 Abrar.
 She is the first woman to be appointed as the Central Bank's governor.